poweroftrue/skar/README.md

 git push

 # 4. Wait for Cloudflare to deploy (~30 seconds)
-# 5. Purge the cache
+# 5. Purge the cache via Cloudflare Dashboard:
-./purge-cache.sh
+#    - Go to Caching → Configuration → Purge Everything
+#    OR use Development Mode while actively developing

 # Done!
 Your changes are now live.
 ```